syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Commands.md

 When any one of the default commands is not desired, they can be disabled.
 To change the functionality of a specific command, the command can be completely modified.

-The following code example illustrates how to disable a command and how to modify the in-built commands.
+The following code example illustrates how to disable a command and how to modify the Built-in commands.

 {% tabs %}
 {% highlight ASPX %}